 JOYCE: Most of the redwoods here are fairly young so they have a lot of growing ahead of them.

 JOYCE: A typical 25-inch diameter redwood can store about a ton of carbon.

 GOLINKOFF: If I wrap the tape around this tree and measured it and I knew its height roughly, you know, I can get a volume.
 And then once you know the mass, carbon is roughly 50 percent of the mass of most trees.

 JOYCE: The fund calculates that over two years, their forest has soaked up an extra 350,000 tons of carbon.
 That's roughly equivalent to taking 80,000 cars off the road for a year.
 And Golinkoff says there are other benefits.

-Mr. GOLINKOFF: By managing for carbon, we're not going to be harvesting as much, and harvest disturbs the soil, harvest reduces the size of the trees.
-And so, in general, when we have bigger trees and less disturbance, you have -creeks like this are shaded.
+GOLINKOFF: By managing for carbon, we're not going to be harvesting as much, and harvest disturbs the soil, harvest reduces the size of the trees.
+And so, in general, when we have bigger trees and less disturbance, you have - creeks like this are shaded.
 They stay cooler.
 Fish like that.
 Creeks like this have less sediment running into them.

-Mr. GARY GERO (President, Climate Action Reserve): Businesses in California said, we know you are going to regulate this someday, so give us the ability to start now reducing greenhouse gas emissions and ensure that we are recognized for those reductions.
+GARY GERO: Businesses in California said, we know you are going to regulate this someday, so give us the ability to start now reducing greenhouse gas emissions and ensure that we are recognized for those reductions.